acamu/reactive-vertx-frontend/README.md

 The aim of the repository is to describe an asynchronous solution from the UI to the BackEnd :
 - Vertx for the microservice (service subscriber and manual service producer)
 - Kafka to manage stream (this is no the subject it is treated briefly)
-- A simple Frontend in HTML with SocksJs websocket subscription
+- A simple Frontend in HTML with SocksJs websocket subscription which is a correlationID to subscribe to a specific channel

 ## Part One - Manage Kafka Service